 About this PropertyHistoric Downtown New Bern two bedroom condo in the heart of our city.
 More than fifteen eateries/bars within one block.
 Specialty present stores, turn of the century Hardware Store, Ladies and Men's clothing stores surround you.
 One block from the confluence of the Neuse and Trent Rivers at Union Point Park!
 There is no more central location than this.
 A ideal place for charming getaways!
 Tryon Palace, Historic Homes and Parks are just outdoor the front door.

-- Some rental homes are practically designed to serve specific vacationers, whether it is soundside units with fishing pier passes, city-center homes with walkable access to restaurants or waterfront homes that feature their own windsurfing launching areas.
-If there's a certain Pamlico area activity that you love, look for rentals that cater especially to you.
+- Some rental properties are essentially catered to particular customers, whether it's soundside units with weekly pier passes, city-center condos with close access to shopping or waterfront homes that feature private jetski launching areas.
+If there's a specific Pamlico area activity that you love, search for properties that cater especially to you.

-Before you decide to book "Historic Downtown Clock Tower View Condo-2 Bedroom", review our short collection of considerations.
+Before you book "Historic Downtown Clock Tower View Condo-2 Bedroom", examine our brief collection of issues to consider.

 Bedrooms and Bed Sizes Matter

-Will the chosen rental home suit your budget during that choice Summer week?
-If several groups or relatives are sharing the cost, make certain each party understands their responsibility and has agreed to a maximum they are prepared to pay.
-One individual in your group will need to be responsible for getting payments and acknowledging responsibility for the complete rental price at time of booking.
+Make certain "Historic Downtown Clock Tower View Condo-2 Bedroom" satisfies your price range *during your desired dates*.
+If several individuals or family members are sharing the cost, be certain that each group understands their obligation and has approved a maximum they are prepared to contribute.
+A single member of your group needs to be responsible for collecting contributions and agreeing to responsibility for the complete rental cost at time of booking.

 Searching the Internet